djengineer/bounty-dapp/README.md

 If we want to have a successful test run, we can remove isAdmin modifier from the toggleContractActive() function in the contract

+### Please feel free to create an issue for questions thanks!
+:D